Swatiiisinghh/gadgetgeeks-wasteeasy/README.md

-# 🌍 WasteEasy – Household Waste-to-Energy Web App
+# 🌍 Ecowise– Household Waste-to-Energy Web App

-WasteEasy is a clean, intuitive, and educational web application built to demonstrate how everyday household waste can be converted into renewable energy in simple, safe, and effective ways.
+Ecowise is a clean, intuitive, and educational web application built to demonstrate how everyday household waste can be converted into renewable energy in simple, safe, and effective ways.

 This project was developed under **Problem Statement AVS311 (Software / Web Development)** by **Team Gadget Geeks**.